luizbgomide/sovereign/spells.md

 If used on a creature, it attempts to tear out the subject’s innards; if the subject has equal or fewer HD than the caster, it must make a [Physical](/rules#physical) save or die instantly.
 Whether or not it perishes, it suffers `1d10` damage per caster level, with a [Physical](/rules#physical) save for half.

 #### Rewind
-The caster may invoke this spell as an [Instant Action](/combat#instant-action) on any single creature within one hundred feet.
+The caster may invoke this spell as an [Instant Action](/combat#instant-action) on any single creature within 100ft.
 Time is rolled back slightly, allowing them to replay their current round of action as if it never occurred, though all involved retain a memory of what originally happened.

 This spell is only useful on targets that are currently taking their round’s actions; once they’ve finished for the round and another creature has started acting, it is too late to benefit from this spell.
 If the target is unwilling to roll back their action, they make a [Mental](/rules#mental) saving throw to resist the spell.

 #### Rift
-The caster opens a short-ranged spatial rift between two points within one hundred feet per level, provided they can see or have physically occupied both points at some prior time and provided the two points are at least twenty feet apart.
+The caster opens a short-ranged spatial rift between two points within 100ft per caster level, provided they can see or have physically occupied both points at some prior time and provided the two points are at least 20ft apart.

 The rift forms a gateway that connects the two points, large enough to drive a cart through, and allows subjects on either side to see through and pass through the gate.
 Ambient environmental qualities such as liquids or atmospheres will not pass through the portal; only intentionally-directed creatures and objects will transfer.